SlimBeji/Fullstack/README.md

 ### 🎨 Theme Colors

-This project uses [Tailwind CSS](https://tailwindcss.com/) with a custom naming system for design tokens.
+This project uses [Tailwind CSS](https://tailwindcss.com/) with a custom naming system.
 The goal is consistency, clarity, and avoiding clashes with Tailwind’s built-in keywords.

 #### 🖼️ Surface